djinilabs/timeclout/README.md

-# TimeHaupt
+# TimeClout

 **Transform your team scheduling with intelligent automation and comprehensive workforce management**

-TimeHaupt is a modern, AI-powered team scheduling and workforce management platform designed to streamline shift planning, leave management, and team coordination.
+TimeClout is a modern, AI-powered team scheduling and workforce management platform designed to streamline shift planning, leave management, and team coordination.
 Built for organizations that value efficiency, fairness, and employee satisfaction.

-## 🌐 Try TimeHaupt Online
+## 🌐 Try TimeClout Online

-**Get started instantly**: Access TimeHaupt at [**timehaupt.com**](https://timehaupt.com) - no installation required, just sign up and start scheduling your team.
+**Get started instantly**: Access TimeClout at [**timeclout.com**](https://timeclout.com) - no installation required, just sign up and start scheduling your team.

 ## 🚀 Key Features